MaxSvargal/cascade/dspec/cfv_consumer_directives.dspec.md

     }

     onRunTestCase_implementation: {
-        execution_logic: "The host application is responsible for taking the `FlowTestCase` (including `triggerInput`, `initialContext`, and `componentMocks`), executing the target flow (potentially in a sandboxed environment or against a test runtime), and returning a `cfv_models.TestRunResult`.
-The result must include detailed `assertionResults` and optionally a `FlowExecutionTrace`."
+        execution_logic: "The host application is responsible for taking the `cfv_models.FlowTestCase` (including `triggerInput`, `initialContext`, and `componentMocks`), executing the target flow (potentially in a sandboxed environment or against a test runtime by loading the DSL and using a Cascade-compatible engine), and returning a `Promise<cfv_models.TestRunResult>`.
+The result must include detailed `assertionResults` and optionally a `cfv_models.FlowExecutionTrace` of the test run."
+    }

+    parseContextVariables_implementation: {
+        purpose: "Extract context variable names from DSL strings containing template expressions like '{{context.varName}}'.",
+        signature: "Function signature: `(value: string) => string[]`",
+        implementation_guidance: "Parse the input string to identify context variable references and return an array of variable names.
+Handle various template syntaxes and edge cases gracefully.",
+        example_usage: "Input: 'Hello {{context.userName}}, your balance is {{context.balance}}' should return ['userName', 'balance']."
     }
 }